JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

     }
 }
 ```

 </div>

 Note that for the IDE to correctly analyze the dependencies of the common sources, the common source sets need to have corresponding dependencies on the Kotlin
-metadata packages in addition to the platform-specific artifact dependencies of the platform-specific source set.
+metadata packages in addition to the platform-specific artifact dependencies of the platform-specific source sets.
 Usually, an artifact with a suffix
 `-common` (as in `kotlin-stdlib-common`) or `-metadata` is required.

 If a multiplatform library is published in the experimental [metadata publishing mode](#experimental-metadata-publishing-mode) and the project